RicardoSdV/tdv/readme.md

 ## Project setup:

-Designed to work in Linux, tested on Ubuntu22, must install python3, tested on python3.10
+Tested on Ubuntu22, must have python3 on path, tested in python3.10

 ### Easy setup with Makefile:
-    make all
+    make init

+Run this command in the project root i.e ~/tdv

-For this to work you must have python3.10 on path, venv module installed and pip, since it will create a new venv, install all dependencies, run setup.py, declare system
-variables, install psql, log into psql, create your user, create the database, run the migration scripts to create the tables and make you a sandwich ;)
+For this to work you must have python3 on path, venv module installed and pip, since it will create a new venv, install all dependencies in it, run setup.py, install psql, create your user, create database and run the migration scripts to create tables.
+Also, will ignore errors and keep going so there might be errors, check.

 ### Harder setup:
 You can explore the Makefile and run only specific commands, or do all the above manually, or a combination.

+## Running the program
+Must activate venv, i.e run: source venv/bin/activate

+All the stuff you might want to run is ran through the CLI.
+Having created a build for the project the